amitiuttarwar/bitcoin-notes/const-pointers-temporaries.md

 - `ref` is a non-const lvalue reference to type 'int', `one()` returns a temporary of type 'int'.
-- The temporary is destroyed as the last step of evaluating the `one()` expression , so would be problematic if `ref` were to try to access it beyond that lifeteime.
+- The temporary is destroyed as the last step of evaluating the `one()` expression , so would be problematic if `ref` were to try to access it beyond that lifetime.
 Binding the temporary to a non-const lvalue reference is therefore not allowed.

 </details>